 In the human mind, there is a ‘little black box’ which is then called ‘Language Acquisition Device’ (LAD).
 LAD refers to inborn or innate ability.
 Noam Chomsky is one of the supporters of rationalism in studying a language, in which he develops what is TG Grammar, among other things, he differs competence and performance (langue and parole in Ferdinand de Saussure’s term).
 Also, he differs two kinds of language structures: deep and surface structures.

 Whereas, the empiricist believes that all knowledge derives from experiences or socio-cultural environment.
-John Lock believes that a new-born child is like tabula rasa; it is something like a piece of white paper on which we can make a drawing or picture or something in a written form.
+John Lock believes that a newborn child is like tabula rasa; it is something like a piece of white paper on which we can make a drawing or picture or something in a written form.
 He learns everything from his environment.
 He learns a certain language from his parents, family and environment.
 This philosophical thought influences much on behaviourists’ thought.

-The empiricist admits the existence of LAD in a human’s mind, but it is then considered as a ‘potential seed’ which has to be developed and nurtured in an appropriate place: a social community.
+The empiricist admits the existence of LAD in a human’s mind, but it is then considered as a ‘potential seed’ that has to be developed and nurtured in an appropriate place: a social community.
 A child can acquire language he has adequate physical and cognitive endowment and because he grows up in a speech community.
 A child from birth is well equipped to perceive human speech but takes several years to learn to correctly produce the speech sounds of his language.
-As has been stated above, a newborn child is equipped with language acquisition device and it is supported by physical apparatus (called as speech organs) enabling him to produce speech sounds (Eg: phones).
+As has been stated above, a newborn child is equipped with a language acquisition device and it is supported by physical apparatus (called speech organs) enabling him to produce speech sounds (Eg: phones).